IvanIvanov3000/Fanarts-Site/README.md

-# Fanarts-Site
+# Fan-arts-Site
-This is a simple site that shows different fanarts.
-You can publish a fanart, see other fanarts and much more...
+This is a simple site that shows different fan arts.
+You can publish a fan art, see other fan arts and much more...

 **Unaauthorized users**